-- 1. Remove plugs and tape from the coolant connections, air intake and exhaust pipe. - 2.
-Fill the cooling system with coolant. - 3.
-Fit the sea water pump impeller if the engine has a sea water pump. - 4.
-Drain the preservative oil. - 5.
-Renew the oil filter and fuel filter. - 6.
-Fill with new engine oil. - 7.
-Remove the rocker covers and lubricate the valve mechanisms with pushrods and the valve tappets, as well as the injector mechanism, using a liberal amount of oil.
-Refit the rocker covers. - 8.
-Drain the preservative fuel from the fuel manifold. - 9.
-Connect and bleed the fuel system. - 10.
-Wash off any preservative oil on the outside using white spirit.
+- 1. Remove plugs and tape from the coolant connections, air intake and exhaust pipe.

+- 2. Fill the cooling system with coolant.

+- 3. Fit the sea water pump impeller.

+- 4. Drain the preservative oil.

+- 5. Renew the oil filter and fuel filter.

+- 6. Fill with new engine oil.

+- 7. Remove the rocker covers and lubricate the valve mechanisms with pushrods and the valve tappets, as well as the injector mechanism, using a liberal amount of oil.
+Refit the rocker covers.

+- 8. Drain the preservative fuel from the fuel manifold.

+- 9. Connect and bleed the fuel system.

+- 10. Wash off any preservative oil on the outside using white spirit.